Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Limitations Future work

 \section{Limitations \& Future work}

-To obtain sound function name resolution, our approach uses the reflection mechanism from Python runtime, which somewhat reduces the coverage of APIs depending on the actual library version installed.
-We will explore static API mapping techniques to solve transitive imports in Python to address this.
-Second, our approach currently relies on manual classification of library function calls to ML operations.
-To address this, we are currently investigating natural language processing techniques to automatically classify library functions to ML operations based on function docstrings.
-Lastly, our analysis is limited to the scope of machine learning applications.
-However, the framework we designed is not limited to a particular scope. \toolname can annotate notebooks with domain-specific return-type stubs and library taxonomy.
+To enhance the accuracy of function name resolution, we leverage Python's reflection mechanism.
+This, however, may limit the coverage of APIs, contingent on the version of the library installed.
+To counteract this, we are considering the use of static API mapping techniques to address transitive imports in Python.
+Our current analysis predominantly focuses on machine learning applications.
+Nonetheless, the architecture of the framework we designed is not confined to this domain. \toolname is equipped to annotate notebooks, accommodating domain-specific return-type stubs and library classifications.
+Lastly, the present version of \toolname utilizes an ML taxonomy that comprises three main categories.
+Recent studies on notebooks have introduced a more detailed taxonomy, and future iterations of \toolname will adopt this refined classification.

+The taxonomy classification model has been developed using a small dataset consisting of 400 function calls, which represents a constraint of our methodology.
+The process of curating a dataset is costly and requires the involvement of several experts.
+In an attempt to enhance generalization, we are presently investigating methodologies for employing our dataset to fine-tune a large language model for this classification task.

 Additionally, input from \toolname can be used to automatically restructure code cells in \jnb{}s for better readability.
-For instance, by splitting up complex code cells performing multiple ML operations into sequential code cells.
-Furthermore, fast and precise function call analysis of \toolname can facilitate large-scale mining studies of \python code base.
+It can achieve this by reorganizing complex code cells, particularly those encompassing multiple ML operations, into a sequential arrangement.
+Furthermore, the efficient and accurate function call analysis provided by \toolname paves the way for large-scale mining studies of \python code base.